SkylineCommunications/dataminer-docs/connector-help/connector_help/British_Telecom_-_Elemental_Controller_Application.md

 ## How to use

-This application contains one General page.

-General

-The General page contains a the **Conductor Cluster Table** that contains the Conductor identification and allows to enable or disable event management through the visual overview page.
+This application contains one General page, which displays the **Conductor Cluster Table**.
+This table contains the Conductor identification and allows you to enable or disable event management through the visual overview page.

-A subpage **Add Conductor** that can be accessed via pagebutton on the bottom of the page, and allows the user to add new entries on the Conductor Cluster Table.
+A subpage **Add Conductor** can be accessed via page button at the bottom of the page and allows you to add new entries to the Conductor Cluster Table.